 “A winner is a dreamer who never gives up” Nelson Mandela

-My chance finally came in 2019 when I was able to plan my first trip to The Mother City.
-There is plenty of choice in terms of airlines to fly with, but I chose to fly with Ethiopian Airlines.
+My chance finally came in 2019 when I was able to plan my first trip to Cape Town, The Mother City.
+There is plenty of choice in terms of airlines to fly with from Saudi Arabia, but I chose to fly with Ethiopian Airlines.
 I managed to save a bit on the normal economy fare by doing so, but I promptly spent a portion of those savings by bidding to upgrade to Business Class.
-Having successfully secured rock star seating, off we went.

-The first stop was Addis, and with only 45 mins changeover for my connecting flight I was a bit nervous I would miss it.
-The golden rule for connecting flights is to give yourself at least 2 hours of connecting time in case your flight is delayed along the way.
+The first stop was Addis Ababa, and with only 45 mins changeover for my connecting flight, I was a bit nervous I would miss it.
+The golden rule for connecting flights is to give yourself at least 2 hours of connecting time if your flight is delayed along the way.
 In Addis, those of us going on were ushered off the flight down the steps and round the nose of the aircraft to our awaiting onward flight.
 Given the dash, I was confident my bags would not make it.

-Upon arrival in CT, I was relieved to see my driver was waiting patiently for me, but not my bags.
+Upon arrival in Cape Town (CT), I was relieved to see that my driver was waiting patiently for me, not my bag.
 They were due the following day, which scuttled my plans for the start of my trip.
-But hey, what to do!
-It was nothing that a quick trip to the corner shop would not solve.
-For my time in CT, I booked to stay in the Sea Point area.
-I had a corner room, with a comfy bed and a balcony facing the beach promenade in Riviera Suites.
+But hey, it was nothing that a quick trip to the corner shop would not solve.
+I booked to stay in the Sea Point area for my time in CT.
+I had a corner room with a very comfy bed and a balcony facing the beach promenade in Riviera Suites.
 It was a great view to wake up to each day.

 Since I was traveling alone on this trip, I carefully curated my itinerary to ensure I was never really alone.
-I found a company called iVenture and I bought their 5-day Attraction Pass which set me up for the start of my trip.
-It included a 3-day hop-on hop-off bus pass which took me all over CT and two full-day trips to Aquila Safari Park and Franschhoek.
-I also had entry to several Museums, art galleries, and other attractions plus discounts in various restaurants around town.
+I found a company called Venture, and I bought their 5-day Attraction Pass, which set me up for the start of my trip.
+It included a 3-day hop-on hop-off bus pass which took me all over CT, and two full-day trips to Aquila Safari Park and Franschhoek.
+I also had entry to several Museums, art galleries, and other attractions, plus discounts in various restaurants around town.

-There is so much choice with the card and I guess the value is that it makes it so easy for you to plan your trip if you are going to a new destination.
-I was very lucky to choose to stay in Sea Point as the Hop-on Hop-off bus stop was right outside my door.
+There is so much choice with the card; I guess the value is that it makes it easy for you to plan your trip if you are going to a new destination.
+I was lucky to stay in Sea Point as the Hop-on, Hop-off bus stop was outside my door.

-My first days were spent going around the bus routes on the top of an open-top bus just checking out the whole city while getting on and off at leisure.
-The weather was sunny with a slight nip to the breeze.
-So if you go to CT in August you need to bring some warm clothing.
-But overall, I didn’t encounter a lot of queueing anywhere I went, so once again going in the off-season has its benefits.
+My first days were spent going around the bus routes on the top of an open-top bus, just checking out the whole city while getting on and off at leisure.
+The weather was sunny, with a slight nip to the breeze.
+So if you go to CT (the Mother City) in August, you must bring some warm clothing.
+But overall, I didn't encounter a lot of queueing anywhere I went, so once again, going in the off-season has its benefits.

 The cable car ride up Table Mountain is a must for every first-time visitor to CT.
 You can imagine my excitement when I got to share my car with Jodie Foster and her friends.
-We had been warned on the Hop-on and Hop-off Bus of the likelihood of encountering a famous passenger and we were cautioned "don't bug them".
+We had been warned on the Hop-on and Hop-off Bus of the likelihood of encountering a famous passenger, and we were cautioned, "don't bug them".
 I did as I was told.
 But when I got to the Tabletop, I whipped out my camera to take plenty of photos of the amazing view and tried my best to squeeze Jodie into the frame.
-I was not successful at that either!
+Alas, I was not successful.

 As you wander around Table Mountain, you might come across a little fat mammal, which I came to learn, is called a Dassie or Rock Hyrax and are distantly related to elephants.
 Table Mountain is also home to porcupines, mongooses, snakes, lizards, tortoises, and a rare endemic amphibian species that is called a Ghost Frog, which I didn't get to see.
 I guess the clue is in the name!

-Situated alongside the Zeitz is the Silo Hotel and perched on top of the fantastic hotel is a rooftop bar, which offers an amazing panoramic, view of the Mother City, the harbor, the ocean, and the Table Mountains.
+Situated alongside the Zeitz is the Silo Hotel, and perched on top of the fantastic hotel is a rooftop bar that offers an amazing panoramic view of the Mother City, the harbor, the ocean, and the Table Mountains.
 With so much pent-up excitement about checking it out, you can just imagine my disappointment when that particular venue was closed during my visit.
-However, I did learn that for my next visit I need to make a booking as the Rooftop is extremely popular with hotel guests and visitors.
+However, I did learn that for my next visit, I need to make a booking as the Rooftop is extremely popular with hotel guests and visitors.

 I toyed with the idea of visiting the Diamond Gallery for days.
-Simply because I was concerned that the magpie in me would be tempted to bust open my wallet and made a serious investment.
-Diamonds in SA are the highest quality Certified Diamonds around and sell at much lower prices compared to other parts of the world.
+Simply because I was concerned that the magpie in me would be tempted to bust open my wallet and make a serious investment.
+Diamonds in SA are the highest quality Certified Diamonds and sell at much lower prices than in other parts of the world.
 The salesperson assured me that their diamonds come with a 30-day money-back guarantee, which is very reassuring to know but unlikely to benefit me much, as once I make that sort of a commitment...
-On this trip, I did hold fast but I would like to return at some point to rescue one of these beautiful specimens for myself and have my own Kim Kardashian moment!
+On this trip, I did hold fast, but I would like to return at some point to rescue one of these beautiful specimens for myself and have my own Kim Kardashian moment!

 Table Mountain offers free walking tours that depart every hour from the Twelve Apostles Terrace.